 If the explanation is satisfactory, the file will be closed.
 There will be no disciplinary record regarding the negative balance.

-The policy and procedures regarding Rule 221 are more fully set forth in the Fund’s Rules and Regulations, Regulation 4.
+The policy and procedures regarding Rule of Disciplinary Enforcement 221 are more fully set forth in the Fund’s Rules of Procedure, Rule 4.